wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-List.md

 ## Quick Start

-- [2014-Go Start](https://github.com/alco/gostart):A getting started guide for Go newcomers
+- [2014-Go Start](https://github.com/alco/gostart): A getting started guide for Go newcomers

 - [2017-Go Tooling in Action](https://github.com/campoy/go-tooling-workshop): A workshop covering all the tools gophers use in their day to day life.